Our research is editorially independent but we

-The Sunshine State sees millions of visitors per year, all looking for the perfect beach vacation.
-If you’re looking for a tranquil getaway and your own stretch of shoreline, head to one of Florida’s more underrated destinations, where you can soak in the idyllic ambiance without bumping into a hundred other vacationers.
+We all know that the Sunshine State sees millions of visitors per year who are all looking for the perfect beach vacation.
+But if you’re looking for a tranquil beach getaway, head to one of Florida’s more underrated destinations, where you can soak in the idyllic ambiance without bumping into a hundred other vacationers.
 Perfect for those looking to get away from it all, read on to discover the best places in Florida to visit if you hate crowds.

 A beautiful beach in Florida’s Panhandle, Miramar Beach offers classic beach views of coastal enclaves alongside seafood restaurants, scenic beach roads, and beachfront resorts.
 Soak in the panoramic views of the Gulf of Mexico, and when you’re looking to kick up your vacation a notch, get on a jet ski rental or go on a parasailing adventure.

 Far from the overcrowding of tourist spots, Amelia Island is a quiet slice of paradise with over 13 miles of beaches.
 Here you’ll find stunning scenery, diverse wildlife, and plenty of opportunities to dine on fresh seafood, where you can spend your days fishing or boating.
 This area is devoid of the hustle and bustle, the perfect destination for some one-on-one time with nature.

 Situated on a tiny strip of land on Florida’s far northwest, Perdido Key is where you’ll find a secluded stretch of rolling, white-sand dunes and warm Gulf waters.
 Noted as one of Florida’s most beautiful white-sand beaches, it’s perfect for when you want to get away from the stressors of daily life, you’ll lose track of time while appreciating the area’s stunning views, while hiking, crabbing, and fishing are also popular activities.

 Part of Florida’s stunning Emerald Coast, Santa Rosa Beach offers miles of clear blue waters set against a backdrop of blue skies.
 Its location between Pensacola and Panama City means you’re never far from the action, while you can still enjoy the tranquil waters and quartz crystal sand without the crowds.